e-porter/go-server/README.md

 # go-server
 I'm learning Go and decided to combine it with my web development knowledge.
+Maybe as I learn you can learn as-well.
+I plan to have fun with this.

 # use
 Clone this repository to the directory of your choice before doing anything else.